 Overall, we think Geico is the best choice for Illinois car insurance because of its reputation for quick claims, high customer satisfaction in Illinois, and low average cost.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking for this article looks specifically at what insurance providers are best for car insurance in Illinois.

 #1 Geico: Best Customer Satisfaction In Illinois